Gregory Atta: Trip to Europe

-Gregory Ata was apparently able to return with a very high amount donated in the home and the entire company proved not least the economic efficiency of the former economists of his ecclesiastical province.
+Gregory Atta was apparently able to return with a very high amount donated in the home and the entire company proved not least the economic efficiency of the former economists of his ecclesiastical province.

-In the essay "The legal relationships of the various rites within the Catholic Church" (Archives of Catholic Canon Law, Volume 7, page 339, Mainz 1864), stated Professor Joseph Hergenröther from Würzburg, later Cardinal, that he in the Archbishop Ata's occasion of his stay in Bavaria held a conversation that he described as "some interesting notes" owe.
+In the essay "The legal relationships of the various rites within the Catholic Church" (Archives of Catholic Canon Law, Volume 7, page 339, Mainz 1864), stated Professor Joseph Hergenröther from Würzburg, later Cardinal, that he in the Archbishop Atta's occasion of his stay in Bavaria held a conversation that he described as "some interesting notes" owe.

 By Gregory Atta's visit to the Diocese of Augsburg is noted also that he gave to the local Historical Society an old Turkish silver coin.

 Late Years

-In 1870 Archbishop Gregory Ata participated at I Vatican Council as a Council Father, and in part, said he was among the minority that was against the dogma of Papal infallibility voted.
+In 1870 Archbishop Gregory Atta participated at First Vatican Council as a Council Father, and in part, said he was among the minority that voted against the dogma of Papal infallibility.

 Gregory Atta ruled his archdiocese for 50 years, until his death in 1899, and was succeeded by Archbishop Flavien Khoury.
-Ata resided in his last years in Yabroud and died in Damascus.
+Atta resided in his last years in Yabroud and died in Damascus.
 In 1886 named the priest Sylwanos Mansour (1854–1929) as his secretary; later he emigrated to Australia, where he earned a nationwide fame of main Melkite's pastor.